ruanklein/synapseq/contrib/amplitude-sculpting/README.md

 ---

-### 🧠 1.
-The Brain Is Multiband, Not Single-Band
+### 1. The Brain Is Multiband, Not Single-Band

 Real EEG recordings show that your brain **never emits just one frequency**.
 Even in deep sleep, you’ll still see low levels of alpha, beta, and even gamma activity in various regions.
-Consciousness is layered—delta rhythms in one area, theta pulses in another, gamma coherence binding it together.
+Consciousness is layered, with delta rhythms in one area, theta pulses in another, and gamma coherence binding it together.

 **Old Method:**